 The County of Inyo, the City of Bishop, and the Bishop Paiute Tribe were collaborative partners in the adoption of the Inyo County Collaborative Bikeways Plan.
 The County of Inyo and the City of Bishop have coordinated with Tribal Governments to identify sections of County and City roads, routes and bridges that qualify for inclusion in the Bureau of Indian Affairs Indian Reservation Roads (IRR) inventory system.
-In Fiscal Year 2023-2024, ICLTC and Inyo County Public Works will collaborate with the Big Pine Paiute Tribe to apply for a competitive Active Transportation Program grant.
+In Fiscal Year 2023-2024, ICLTC and Inyo County Public Works provided support for the Big Pine Paiute Tribe to apply for a competitive Active Transportation Program grant on County maintained roads.
 Specific Tribal coordination-related tasks set forth in the work elements are:

-- □ Work Element 100.1, Method/Task numbers 6, 8, and 9 - Work Element 310.1, Method/Task numbers 12 and 13 - □ Work Element 400.1, Method/Task numbers 9 and 10 - □ Work Element 400.2, Method/Task numbers 9 and 13 - □ Work Element 400.3, Method/Task numbers 8 and 13 - □ Work Element 500.1, Method/Task numbers 2, 8, 10 and 11 - □ Work Element 510.1 Method/Task number 2 & 7 - Work Element 700.1, Method/Task numbers 21, 24, 32, 38, 40 and 41
+- Work Element 100.1, Method/Task numbers 6, 8, and 9 - Work Element 310.1, Method/Task numbers 12 and 13 - □ Work Element 400.1, Method/Task numbers 9 and 10 - □ Work Element 400.2, Method/Task numbers 11 and 12 - Work Element 400.3, Method/Task number 3 - Work Element 500.1, Method/Task numbers 2, 9, 10 and 11 - Work Element 700.1, Method/Task numbers 20, 23, 30, 31, 37, 39, 40, and 55 population (18,039) of the County; b) the predominant reliance on the automobile as the primary mode of transportation, given the considerable distance between communities and regional destinations; c) the amplified importance of a limited number of transportation corridors necessary for travel; and d) although the County is the second largest in the State (10,203 square miles), 98.3% of the land in the County is owned and administered by various public agencies, thereby, severely constraining future growth.
+These factors combined have resulted in focused and clearly identified transportation priorities that generate a minimal amount of controversy and subsequent participation in public forums.